Locations:

 Postpartum doula

-Postpartum doulas provide assist you in the first few weeks or months after you've had your baby.
+Postpartum doulas assist you in the first few weeks or months after you’ve had your baby.
 In addition to offering emotional support to help you adjust to life with an infant, postpartum doulas:

-• Help take care of the baby.
+• Help take care of your baby.

-• Help with proper breastfeeding techniques.
+• Help teach proper breastfeeding (chestfeeding) techniques.

 • Advise you and the other caregivers in the household on how to care for the new baby.